jodydahmer/bg_maps/readme.md

 What features you chose to included (so we know what to look for)

 1. Image carousel with 3 images that rotate through
-2. Javascript to perform user-input math operations and displayed result on site
-3. Javascript
-4. CSS Grid
+2. Use CSS Grid to rearrange 2 or more content areas on your page as the screen changes sizes
-5. Nth Child CSS:   border around every 2nd child of parent <div> tag
+3. Nth Child CSS:   border around every 2nd child of parent <div> tag 4.Use media queries to switch from a one-column mobile layout to a two or more column desktop layout 5.Create and populate a JavaScript array, then retrieve and display one or more values from it

-Any special instructions we might need to run your project
+6. Use JavaScript to perform math operations and display the result on your site Any special instructions we might need to run your project